Muhammad-Abdul-Barr/Muhammad-Abdul-Barr/README.md

 Currently, pursuing my Degree of Bachelor's in Computer Science.
 Love to learn and experiment with new things.
 I like to make things different from others bringing a Unique Touch to my product.
 Always Step-up to Leadership cause I love to be in the Lead.
 An Extrovert, always seeking new Connections.

-- 🌱 I’m currently learning C# 💻
+- 🌱 I’m currently learning DSA 💻
 - 🌱 I’m currently also learning MySQL 💾📊🔍

 <h2> Skills <img src="https://user-images.githubusercontent.com/113469229/231116392-2cb1267e-3188-4c9d-96de-850d79f3d05d.gif" bottom="0px" width="40" height="40" style="margin-right: 10px;"> </h2>